-Knee replacement surgery is very effective in relieving pain and correcting deformity from arthritis.
-Knee replacement surgery involves removing the damaged areas of cartilage and a small amount of bone, and then placing metal and plastic components in their place.
+Knee replacement surgery involves removing the damaged areas of cartilage and a small amount of bone and then placing metal and plastic components in their place.
 In a total knee replacement all joint surfaces, (tibia, femur, and patella) are replaced.
-In cases where only a part of the knee is arthritic a partial knee replacement can be done.
+In cases where only a part of the knee is arthritic, a partial knee replacement can be done.

 Dr. Clinton uses minimally invasive techniques for knee replacement.
-This allows for smaller incisions and less soft tissue damage.
+This results in smaller incisions and less soft tissue damage.
 The result is less post-operative pain and a quicker recovery.
-We also now use computer navigation to aid in placing the knee in ideal alignment while using small incisions.
+We also use computer navigation and robotics to aid in placing the knee in ideal alignment while using small incisions.

-While knee replacement is a painful surgery we now have much better methods for post-operative pain control.
-We use long acting local anesthetic for a joint block at the time of surgery.
+While knee replacement can be a painful surgery we now have much better methods for post-operative pain control.
+We use long acting local anesthetic or joint blocks at the time of surgery.
 This is very effective at controlling pain for the first 48-72 hours.
-Following this we use multimodal pain management techniques for effective pain control.
+Following this, we use multimodal pain management techniques for effective pain control.